A Complete Guide to Product Bundling: Tips, Examples & How it Works

-Product bundling is a popular way for e-commerce sellers to sell more of their products, and in turn, increase their profits.
-This article goes over the psychology behind it, a few tips we've learned from industry experience, and examples of some brands that do it well.
+Product bundling is a popular way for ecommerce merchants to sell more of their products, and in turn, steadily increase their profits.
+This article discusses the psychology behind bundling, a few tips we've learned from industry experience, and examples of brands who do it well.

-If you are looking to learn more about what sort of product bundling strategies work best, what mistakes to avoid and which e-commerce companies have been effectively utilizing such selling technique, then read on.
+If you’d like to learn more about the best product bundling strategies, what mistakes to avoid, and which online stores and direct-to-consumer ecommerce brands are effectively utilizing such selling techniques, then read on.

 But first, let's start with a quick definition.